 For thousands of years, people have turned to plants to heal a variety of conditions: including the respiratory, cardiovascular, nervous, immune, and digestive systems.
 Plants work well internally and externally and they offer a variety of delivery methods.
 Herbs may be taken internally as food, tea, extract, powder, syrup, and capsule.
 Externally, they can be applied as a salve, ointment, compress, oil, and in baths.

 While most allopathic remedies are customized to the disease, herbal remedies are customized to the client.
 There are many herbs that work to support your immune system, help you adapt better to changes in your life, and raise your energy levels.
 Finding the right herbs to do those things in different personalities and body types is where the herbalist and other natural practitioners have the advantage over pharmaceutical companies.
 Further, the herbs we work with at TVH are generally agreed as safe and in most cases will cause fewer, if any, unwanted side effects.

-Terri is a highly skilled clinical herbalist with four years advanced study in herbal medicine.
-She is also a skilled energy healer, medical intuitive, and ordained minister.
+I am a highly skilled clinical herbalist with four years advanced study in herbal medicine.
+I am also a skilled energy healer and medical intuitive.

 Along with lifestyle and dietary shifts, the daily use of herbs can support and strengthen a wide range of health concerns, including:

 Depression, anxiety, and irritability

 Headaches, migraines, and stress

 Cardiovascular disease, hypertension, and high cholesterol